anegg0/gr0wing-hugo/content/posts/2013-12-27-build-successful-long-distance-relationship.md

 ## The main perk

-Before saying &#8220;OK, let&#8217;s try&#8221;, you&#8217;re probably curious to know what&#8217;s in it for you and your newly met Sudanese NGO worker.
+Before saying "OK, let&#8217;s try", you&#8217;re probably curious to know what&#8217;s in it for you and your newly met Sudanese NGO worker.
 After all, you already suspect what&#8217;s NOT FUN about being away from each other: no sex, no cuddling, no eye contact (Skype is not a valid substitute).
 Fair enough, I understand.

 According to my experience, the main perk of long distance relationships is just that: you get tested, your limits are tested and you get to understand what&#8217;s under the hood of your couple, because let&#8217;s be honest: it&#8217;s going to be challenged all the time.